MohammadAtabaki/Log-Anomaly-Detection/README.md

 # 🔍 Log Analysis Project

-This project performs structured analysis on JSON-based SQL Server logs to extract meaningful patterns, performance metrics, and anomalies using Python.
+This project performs structured analysis on JSON-based SQL Server logs to extract meaningful patterns, performance metrics, anomalies, and clusters using Python.

 ---